Can Dashi Go Bad: How Long Does it Last Until it Expires

-The truth is the flavor can be prepared using dashi – a cornerstone of Japanese cuisine that can best be described as a broth or a roux like alternative using two primary ingredients.
-The ingredients are kombu (kelp) and kezurikatsuo (fish scales).
+Umami can be prepared using dashi – a cornerstone of Japanese cuisine that can best be described as a broth like alternative using two primary ingredients.
+The ingredients are kombu (kelp) and katusobushi (dried bonito fish).

 But you’re probably already familiar with what dashi is and just how simple it is to make it.

 The question is, how long does it last?
 How long will it last in the fridge?
 How long will it last in the freezer?
-And, how long will it last in its sachet?
+And, how long will it last in its packet?

 In this post we'll cover: